RAFOUgg/PSGrab-Builder/readme.md

 	Add the grabber to a registry key to start him at startup.

 * Do you want to compil the output :
-	Automatically compile the powershell grabber file to an executable file.
+	Automatically compile the powershell grabber file to an executable file.<br>
 	(Script written in powershell will be removed with this option.)